 The financing gap for infrastructure coexists with excess savings in the global economy including a growing pool of savings in the EMDEs themselves.

 Mr. Robert Goodwill,( Minister of State, Department for Transport, United Kingdom) said in his speech that Chinese contractors are fresh in investing in the UK.
 The cooperation between Department fo...

-- The Agenda of the 10th IIICF 0
+- Notice of the Closure of the Registration of the 10th IIICF 0